kayrus/elk-kubernetes/README.md

 ### Split Elasticsearch pods by roles

-In this example master and data roles are merged into one `es-data-master` pod.
-In case when you wish to split them, use `es-data.yaml.tmpl_` and `es-master.yaml.tmpl_` correspondingly.
+It is recommended to use splitted master and node roles, otherwise insufficient HEAP on high load could damage your Elasticsearch cluster (node which was elected by master could not track data nodes and cluster could have red status).

+### Upgrade from es-data-master deployment to splitted es-master and es-data

+If you already have **data-master** deployment from previous versions, you have to do the following:

+* Delete old deployment and replicaset, but keep pods: `kubectl --namespace monitoring delete deployment es-data-master --cascade=false`, `kubectl --namespace monitoring delete rs es-data-master-INDEX --cascade=false`
+* Change labels of the old pods from `role: data` to `role: data-master`
+* Deploy `es-master.yaml`
+* Wait for masters appear in ES cluster
+* Deploy `es-data.yaml`
+* Remove old `es-data-master-*` pods one by one and make sure indices were moved to new `es-data` pods

 ## Rolling update

 [`run.sh`](docker/elasticsearch/run.sh) script inside Elasticsearch image contains shutdown handler which waits until the node move out all its data to another cluster nodes.
-And only when there is no data - pod shuts down. [`es-data-master.yaml.tmpl`](es-data-master.yaml.tmpl) template contains a `terminationGracePeriodSeconds: 31557600` option which prevents premature pod kill.
+And only when there is no data - pod shuts down. [`es-data.yaml.tmpl`](es-data.yaml.tmpl) template contains a `terminationGracePeriodSeconds: 31557600` option which prevents premature pod kill.

 ![rollin-update](images/es_update.gif "Rolling update")